Navigating Coronavirus Concerns

 FOR FINANCIAL PROFESSIONALS

 Terms of Use – Email lists are created for use by U.S. investment professionals only and are published strictly for informational purposes.
 Providing access to the content of these emails does not explicitly or implicitly constitute a solicitation of services or products of the Buffalo Funds, Kornitzer Capital Management, or any of their affiliates.
 The information contained in the emails is not intended for distribution to, or for use by, investment professionals in a jurisdiction where distribution or purchase is not authorized.
 The information contained in these emails is not appropriate for use by individual investors.
-By registering for any of these emails, you agree to Buffalo's terms and conditions and that you are qualified as an institutional investor or otherwise member of a registered broker/dealer, registered investment advisor, or investment consulting firm.
+By registering for any of these emails, you agree to Buffalo's terms and conditions and that you are qualified as an institutional investor or otherwise member of a registered broker/dealer, registered investment adviser, or investment consulting firm.

 FOR INDIVIDUAL INVESTORS